Written by Richard Perry

 • No STP or ECN accounts

-The fees you incur whilst trading with a broker can be an important aspect of your decision over which broker to choose.
-The lower your costs the better.
-There are several costs that you can incur whilst trading.
+The fees you incur whilst trading can be an important aspect of your decision over which broker to choose.
+The lower your costs, the better.
+There are several costs that you can incur while trading.
 Generally, we can split these costs into two categories:

 • Trading fees – spreads, commissions and overnight financing charges